 To wound thy lord, thy king, thy governor:

 It blots thy beauty as frosts do bite the meads,

-She clenched her left fist and grunted, her right hand vigorously jabbing the pencil into the page where it read "lord," "king," and "governor."
+She clenched her left fist and grunted, her right vigorously jabbing her pencil into the page where it read "lord," "king," and "governor."

 Thy husband is thy lord, thy life, thy keeper,

 Thy head, thy sovereign; one that cares for thee,

 She parted her quivering lips just enough to show her sharp canines, tearing into the page where it read "lord," "life," "keeper," "head," and "sovereign."
 She hissed and growled.
 The student on the opposite carrel looked up from her homework.